-Actis has been a signatory to the UN-supported Principles for Responsible Investment (PRI) since 2009, and has reported publicly to the PRI since 2010.
-Actis was awarded the highest possible rating for 2017-2020 (receiving an A+ rating for each year) and for 2021 (receiving a 5 star rating, following a change in grading system).
-For 2023 Actis was awarded a combination of 4 and 5 stars for the different categories in the assessment (noting that PRI did not conduct an assessment in 2022).
+Actis has been a signatory to the UN-supported Principles for Responsible Investment (PRI) since 2009.
+For the year 2023 Actis was awarded a combination of 4 and 5 stars for the different categories in the assessment.

 Our responsible investment (RI) approach means that across all sectors we actively seek opportunities to create long term, sustainable value.
 We integrate an assessment of Environmental, Social and Governance (ESG) standards into our investment decision making (see our Responsible Investment and Sustainability Policy - here).
 This approach means that: